Updated on:

 Regular maintenance is equally crucial for reliable results.
 This includes checking for and installing software updates, as manufacturers often release improvements to enhance accuracy.
 While most consumer-grade monitors feature automatic calibration, professional-grade devices may require periodic manual calibration to maintain precision.
 Always follow the manufacturer’s guidelines to ensure the monitor continues to provide accurate and actionable insights.

-Finally, interpreting the data is essential.
-Rather than focusing on individual readings, look for trends over time.
 Compare the results to the recommended safe levels of various pollutants and take action when necessary.

 You can find a table to help interpret your PM results here (Particulate Matter) and your TVOC results here (Total Volatile Organic Compounds).